Jahlil Okafor: Freshman and sophomore seasons

 Following his freshman season, Okafor was regarded as the second best college basketball prospect in the Chicago area behind Jabari Parker.
-The scouting report on him was that he possessed an improved midrange jump shot, nimble feet, soft hands and physical skills at 6 ft 9 in that made him a mismatch against almost any high school competitor.
+The scouting report on him was that he possessed an improved mid-range jump shot, nimble feet, soft hands and physical skills at 6 ft 9 in that made him a mismatch against almost any high school competitor.
 Prior to his sophomore season Dave Spahn of SLAM Magazine described Okafor as a player with the footwork and ambidexterity to dominate his opponents, placing him in the conversation for the role of best player in the national class of 2014.
 In August 2011, ESPN ranked him as the third best player in the class of 2014.

 Okafor and White were featured in Ball So Hard, the first documentary short by Life + Times.

-On December 22, in front of an audience that included John Calipari, Rick Pitino, Derrick Rose and Anthony Davis at the UIC Pavilion, Okafor had 20 points (10 in the fourth quarter), 9 rebounds and 3 blocked shots against cross-town rival Simeon and its star Parker in a 62–55 loss.
+On December 22, in front of an audience that included John Calipari, Rick Pitino, Derrick Rose and Anthony Davis at the UIC Pavilion, Okafor had 20 points (10 in the fourth quarter), nine rebounds and three blocked shots against cross-town rival Simeon and its star Parker in a 62–55 loss.

 Following the season, the Chicago Sun-Times named him to the Class 4A All-State first team along with Parker, Keith Carter, Darius Paul and Fred VanVleet.
 The Chicago Tribune named him to its second team All-State team.
 The Associated Press named him to its Class 4A second team.
 He was also selected by the Chicago Public League Basketball Coaches Association to its 25-man boy's All-City team.
 The Chicago Sun-Times named him to its All-Public League second team as well as its All-area 20-man team.
 By the end of his sophomore season, he started appearing on ballots from ESPN HS's 10-person panel for the Mr. Basketball USA award as the best high school basketball player in the country.
 He was one of twenty sophomores chosen as Underclass All-Americans by ESPN HS.